 Discipline primarily uses the Atonement buff to heal players with the damage it deals.
 The priest must manually apply Atonement to party or raid members which allows a percentage of damage done (by the priest) to heal those players.
 The Discipline priest also has on-demand healing and absorb shields and can perform well in most situations though it takes considerable practice to play well.

-Shadow is the priest's damage spec and relies on multi-dotting and managing your Insanity resource to stay in Voidform as much as possible.
-It has impressive AoE damage and does well on single-target encounters but needs some ramp up time to get going.
+Shadow is the priest's damage spec and relies on multi-dotting and generating and spending the Insanity resource.
+It has good sustained AoE damage and does well on single-target encounters.
+As a cloth wearer, you'll need to be careful when engaging groups of enemies but this is countered by some decent self-healing.
 One potential issue while levelling as Shadow is the splash-effect of Void Eruption, meaning you will hit all enemies within 10 yards—as well as any neutral mobs that happen to wander past—so you could easily become overwhelmed.

 You can find more detailed priest information on the Warcraft Priests Discord server.